-The results of each Survey-Fix are recorded as part of every project, and the two surveys provide a before and after assessment of house function.
+The results of each Survey Fix are recorded as part of every project, with the two surveys providing a before and after assessment of house function.

 The results of NSW Health Housing for Health Projects are presented two yearly in HealthStats NSW.
 The graphs show the difference in the function of the houses at Survey Fix 1 and Survey Fix 2 and present the overall improvements in the houses.

-It should be noted that for each of the critical healthy living practices (listed along the bottom of the graph), there are a number of criteria that must be working to achieve a maximum score.
-For example, Washing People: Shower working, there are seven criteria that must be working.
-If there are 6 out of 7 criteria working, it is not considered OK.
+For each of the critical healthy living practices (listed along the bottom of the graph), there are a number of criteria that must be working to achieve a maximum score.
+For example, Washing People: Shower working, there are seven criteria that must be working fully.
+If only 6 out of 7 criteria are working, it is not considered OK.
 The graphs show only the percentage of houses where ALL of the criteria are met for each healthy living practices.

-Overall the Housing for Health program has been able to demonstrate clear improvement in house function such as:
+Overall the Housing for Health program in NSW has been able to demonstrate clear improvement in house function such as: